helloravi/helloravi.github.io/_posts/2016-09-13-my-favourite-story.markdown

  With determination he continues doing his "tapas".
 One day he finds a wolf with both its front legs chopped off.
 To his amazement he finds that wolf looks well-fed.
-He is amazed.
 He wonders how the wolf has been able to hunt and fend for itself given its handicap.
 To find out how this is happening he hides himself behind a nearby stone and watches the wolf.